-- a.
-Bonfires are only permitted with compliance of the following rules: - Bonfires must be attended and supervised at all times and only be on the tenant's own plot. - Do not light a bonfire during sustained periods of dry weather or when the Parish Council has placed a temporary restriction on having bonfires until such restriction is lifted. - Check weather conditions and wind direction before lighting a fire as drifting smoke may cause a nuisance to neighbouring plots and properties. - Do not light a bonfire when there is washing out in neighbouring properties gardens. - If smoke is permitted to drift across a road, under the Highways (Amendment) Act 1986 the Police can prosecute the person who lit the fire.
-The Environment Protection Act 1990 also prohibits a statutory nuisance being caused by smoke, fumes, gases or odour, which may affect neighbouring properties. - Bonfires must not be positioned within four feet of any fencing, hedging, shed or other building or within two feet of a pathway or roadway. - There are to be no bonfires on Bank or Public Holidays. - No household rubbish, rubber, plastic (including bottles and bags), foam, tyres or oils should be burnt on site. - Keep the number of bonfires to an absolute minimum and only burn dry garden refuse.
-Wherever possible composting and/or shredders should be used in preference to burning waste. - Always put a bonfire out before you leave, do not leave it to smoulder unattended.
+- 47. The Landlord of the Common Road Allotments prohibit any bonfires. - 48.
+The Landlord of the Norton Road Allotments allows bonfires, only with compliance of the following rules: - bonfires must be attended and supervised at all times and only be on the Tenant's own plot. - do not light a bonfire during sustained periods of dry weather or when the Landlord has placed a temporary restriction on having bonfires until such restriction is lifted. - check weather conditions and wind direction before lighting a fire as drifting smoke may cause a nuisance to neighbouring plots and properties. - do not light a bonfire when there is washing out in neighbouring properties gardens. - if smoke is permitted to drift across a road, under the Highways (Amendment) Act 1986 the Police can prosecute the person who lit the fire.
+The Environment Protection Act 1990 also prohibits a statutory nuisance being caused by smoke, fumes, gases or odour, which may affect neighbouring properties.

-14 MANURE/COMPOST, WASTE AND REFUSE
+- bonfires must not be positioned within four feet of any fencing, hedging, shed or other building or within two feet of a pathway or roadway. - there are to be no bonfires on Bank or Public Holidays. - no household rubbish, rubber, plastic (including bottles and bags), foam, tyres or oils should be burnt on site. - keep the number of bonfires to an absolute minimum and only burn dry garden refuse.
+Wherever possible composting and/or shredders should be used in preference to burning waste. - always put a bonfire out before you leave, do not leave it to smoulder unattended.

-- a.
-The Tenant may keep manure or compost in quantities reasonably required for cultivation on their plot. - b.
-The Tenant shall not deposit or allow other persons to deposit on the allotment plot any refuse or any decaying matter (except manure and compost in such quantities as may reasonably be required for use in cultivation).
+MANURE/COMPOST, WASTE AND REFUSE

-- c.
-Tenants must not place any matter in the hedges, ditches, or dykes in or surrounding the allotments site. - d.
-Foam-backed carpets and underlay must not be used on the allotment plot.
+- 49. The Tenant may keep manure or compost in quantities reasonably required for cultivation on their plot. - 50.
+The Tenant shall not deposit or allow other persons to deposit on the allotment plot any refuse or any decaying matter (except manure and compost in such quantities as may reasonably be required for use in cultivation) - 51.
+Tenants must not place any matter in the hedges, ditches or dykes in or surrounding the allotments site. - 52.
+Foam backed carpets and underlay must not be used on the allotment plot.

-15 FUEL AND OTHER FLAMMABLES
+FUEL AND OTHER FLAMMABLES

-- a.
-Fuel such as petrol and diesel must be stored off site. - b.
-Oil, lubricants or other non-flammable liquids (except for fuel): - i. must be for use in garden equipment only. - ii. must be stored in a locked shed, and - iii. must be kept in an approved container of no more than 5 litres capacity.
+- 53. Fuel such as petrol and diesel must be stored off site. - 54.
+Oil, lubricants or other non-flammable liquids (except for fuel): - a) must be for use in garden equipment only - b) must be stored in a locked shed, and - c) must be kept in an approved container of no more than 5 litres capacity

-16 CHEMICALS
+CHEMICALS

-- a.
-Only commercially available products from garden or horticultural suppliers shall be used for the control of pests, diseases, or vegetation. - b.
-Application of these products must not be detrimental to the cultivation of allotments nearby, nor may it annoy nearby Tenants. - c.
+- 55. Only commercially available products from garden or horticultural suppliers shall be used for the control of pests, diseases or vegetation. - 56.
+Application of these products must not be detrimental to the cultivation of allotments nearby, nor may it annoy nearby Tenants. - 57.
 The use and storage of chemicals must be in compliance with government regulations: The Control of Pesticides Regulation Act (amended) (1997) and the Control of Substances Hazardous to Health Regulations (2002).

-17 STRUCTURES - SHEDS, GREENHOUSES AND POLYTUNNELS
+STRUCTURES- SHEDS, GREENHOUSES AND POLYTUNNELS